ped-az/CrowdFunding_ETL/README.md

 ![Schema PNG](Crowd_Funding_Schema_ERD.png)

-Once all the Relationships (1:1 or 1:Many) were created we exported the code into Postgress.
+Once all the Relationships (1:1 or 1:Many) were created we exported the code into Postgres.
 All the created CSV Files (Databases) were manually loaded into each respective table (Following the Crowd_Funding_Schema_ERD.png).

 We later ensured all the data was successfully imported by running the SQL code in the extra info file (Crowd_Funding_Sql_Extra_Info).